pip-services/pip-services-docs/content/en/node/expressions/tokenizers/utilities/char_validator.md

 linkTitle: "CharValidator"
 gitUrl: "https://github.com/pip-services3-nodex/pip-services3-expressions-nodex"
 description: >
-    Validates characters that are processed by Tokenizers.
+    Validates characters that are processed by tokenizers.
 ---

 ### Description

-TODO: add description
+The CharValidator class allows you to validate characters that are processed by tokenizers.

 ### Constructors
 Default contructor to prevent creation of a class instance.